ballerina-platform/module-ballerina-auth/docs/spec/spec.md

 ```

 The File User Store Basic Auth Provider has an API to authenticate the Basic Auth credential using the File User Store
-defined in [TOML language][TOML language](https://toml.io/en/) and return the `UserDetails` which consists of the
+defined in [TOML language](https://toml.io/en/) and return the `UserDetails` which consists of the username and scopes
-username and scopes as an array if available.
+as an array if available.

 ```ballerina
 public type FileUserStoreConfig record {|